Insects in an Urban Garden

 Dictyoptera

-Mantis religiosa: Mantids are rare visitors - this is a female.
-This species was accidentally introduced from Europe in 1899 and has now spread throughout north-eastern North America.
-They eat anything smaller than they are.
+Mantis religiosa: European Mantids are rare visitors - this is a female.
+The species was accidentally introduced in 1899 and has now spread throughout north-eastern North America.
+They overwinter as eggs and eat anything smaller than they are.
 Length 50 mm.
 Mantis religiosa female

 Diptera